VueTubeApp/.github/profile/README.md

 </p>

 ## Video Watching, Supercharged⚡
-This is the home to the VueTube Project, an open source application to improve your video watching expereince.
+This is the home to the VueTube Project, an open source application to improve your video watching experience.
 Here, you will find everything we are working on.

 #### Blazing fast
 With an optimized, simple, and easy to use UI, you'll find that using VueTube feels right at home.